daattali/beautiful-jekyll/draft/ASM.md

 The sidecar proxy intercepts all inbound and outbound HTTP traffic flows and reports them to ASM providing observability into the health and performance of your workloads.
 With this feature, developers no longer need to instrument their code to collect telemetry data.
 The telemetry data is automatically loaded into the ASM telemetry pages via the Google Cloud Logging and Monitoring API’s.

-Out of the box ASM provides 3 of Google’s 4 golden signals for monitoring as per Google’s SRE practice.
+Out of the box ASM provides 3 of Google’s 4 golden signals for monitoring as per [Google’s Site Reliability Engineering (SRE) practice](https://sre.google/).
 These include:

 Latency: The time it takes to service a request e.g. ms response time of a web page.
 Traffic: A measure of how much demand is being placed on your service e.g. requests per second for a service.